Cloud Makes Security More Affordable for Smaller Companies

 One of the essential aspects of cloud computing, according to NIST SP 800-145, is measured service.
 It involves “leveraging a metering capability at some level of abstraction appropriate to the type of service (e.g., storage, processing, bandwidth, and active user accounts).”
 In other words, cloud providers can bill customers based on how much of the service was actually used.

 A related aspect of cloud services billing model is its conversion of the initial expense of obtaining the product (capex) into a stream of regular payments called operating expenditure (opex).
-In the current economic climate, avoiding capex in favor of opex is attractive to many companies.
+Avoiding capex in favor of opex is attractive to many companies.
 This is particularly beneficial for SMBs, who might lack the cash flow to make a large capex payment, but who can keep up with opex payments.

-For instance, consider the two-factor authentication feature that Google provides for its customers.
-Most SMBs wouldn’t have the money or the expertise to implement this security control for their systems.
-Yet, they get access to it by paying a relatively low monthly fee for Google Apps on per-user basis.
-(Google even offers this feature to its non-paying users.)
+Consider two-factor authentication as an example.
+When Google first rolled out this capability for its cloud customers, most SMBs wouldn’t have had the money or expertise to implement this control on their own.
+They got access to it by paying a relatively low monthly fee for Google Apps on a per-user basis.
+Today, multi-factor authentication is standard across most SaaS products — a testament to how cloud delivery made once-premium security controls ubiquitous.

-These financial aspects of cloud services give SMBs access to security technologies even when they would’ve been unable to afford to buy the tools outright.
-As cloud providers incorporate security services such as vulnerability scanning, log management and web application firewalls (WAFs) into their offerings, I expect to see more SMBs making use of the security services they wouldn’t normally consider for purchase.
-When that happens, everyone wins.
+These financial aspects of cloud services give SMBs access to security technologies they would’ve been unable to afford to buy outright.
+Cloud providers have since incorporated vulnerability scanning, log management, and web application firewalls (WAFs) into their standard offerings.
+What was once a prediction has become reality: SMBs now routinely use security services they wouldn’t have considered purchasing as standalone products.